CERTIFIED PUBLIC ACCOUNTANTS

 Norton, VA 24273

-Tamara Greear serves as a Principal at the firm’s Norton, Virginia office.
+Tamara Greear serves as a Partner at the firm’s Norton, Virginia office.
 She is registered and licensed to practice in the Commonwealth of Virginia and has over 25 years of accounting experience.
 Tamara specializes in governmental and not-for-profit organizations, corporate accounting, audit, financial reporting, and business and individual taxation.

 She has performed “Yellow Book” and single audits for Governments and Not-for-Profits for over 15 years.
 Her experience includes Cities, Towns, Counties, Utilities, Schools, Community Action Agencies and Industrial and Economic Development Authorities.
 Tamara’ governmental expertise also includes the performance of audits under the Specifications for Audits of Counties, Cities and Towns issued by the Auditor of Public Accounts for the Commonwealth of Virginia.